strautomator/core/README.md

 ### TypeScript vs Javascript

 Whenever possible we'll use TypeScript to write the core logic of Strautomator.
 In other words, **always**.
-But please note that the compiled Javascript is also included in this repo, under the [/lib](https://github.com/strautomator/core/blob/master/lib) folder.
+The TypeScript code should be compiled in build time manually, please check the [API's Dockerfile](https://github.com/strautomator/api/blob/master/Dockerfile) for a sample.

 ### Database